ChelsieGonzales/Luna-Riding-the-Cycle-Waves/README.md

 # II.
 Application of OOP Principles (To be completed as the project progresses)

 # III.
 Integration of  the Sustainable Development Goal (SDG)
-Luna: Riding the Cycle Waves aligns with # SDG 3: Good Health and Well-being by promoting physical and emotional health #.
+Luna: Riding the Cycle Waves aligns with SDG 3: Good Health and Well-being by promoting physical and emotional health.
 According to the World Health Organization, a woman dies every two minutes from preventable causes related to pregnancy and childbirth.
 This project aims to support SDG 3 by helping users manage their menstrual health, potentially reducing risks associated with unplanned pregnancies.

 # IV.
 Instructions for running the program (To be completed as the project progresses)